docsforadobe/javascript-tools-guide/docs/user-interface-tools/event-handling.md

 Type: `Boolean`

-When true, the event supports the bubbling phase.
+When `true`, the event supports the bubbling phase.

 ---